 WHERE ARE THE SILENT WITNESSES NOW?

-The Witnesses are currently set up in the 12th Man Hall of the MSC.
-They will be there throughout the month of October except for a brief appearance at 24th Annual Domestic Violence Awareness Month Candlelight Vigil at Connecting Point Church on Wednesday, October 17th.
+The Witnesses are currently set up in the rotunda of the Academic Building.
+They will be there through the month of November.

 WHY IS THE SILENT WITNESS PROJECT NECESSARY?

 Each October, the Texas Council on Family Violence publishes a list of women who were murdered by their partners in Texas.
 In 2014, 132 women were killed by their partners and 10 of the victim's family, friends, and co-workers were killed during the same incidents.
 Of those 132 women, 5 were from counties surrounding the Bryan-College Station area.

 We feel strongly that awareness of and education about partner violence can reduce the number of domestic murders in Texas and the United States.

 - If you are a student, staff, or faculty, please visit the Silent Witness Project Exhibit as it travels around campus, and learn about how to spot indicators of partner violence both in your own relationship and in the relationships of those you love.

 - If you are interested in learning more about bystander intervention, sign up for a Green Dot Bystander Intervention Training.
 Learn more about Green Dot and registration for the trainings.

 - If you are staff or faculty who would like to host the project, contact us at 979.845.0280 or email@example.com.